DBT Incremental Models

 +on_schema_change: "sync_all_columns"

 Option 2.
-Per model
+Per Model

-Setting on the model configuration:
+In the model configuration:

 {{